Sitecore-ESearch/ESearch/README.md

 **NOTE**

 This component uses the dropdown component of Bootstrap.
-If you don't want to use Bootstrap, you need to create a script for displaying this as a dropdown.
+If you don't want to use Bootstrap, you need to create a script for displaying it as a dropdown.
 (Would be improved in a feature version.)

 ---

-The sort indicator has two dropdown lists for sorting the search results.
+The Sort Indicator has two dropdown lists for sorting the search results.

 ![](img/Component_SortIndicator.png)

-The first one shows the field choices for sorting which specified in the `Sort Fields` field of the data source.
-The second one has "Ascending" or "Descending" choices and it uses for specifying sort direction.
+The first one shows the field choices which is for sorting specified in the `Sort Fields` of the data source.
+The second one has "Ascending" or "Descending" choices and it is for specifying sort direction.

 To add a field choice:

 1. Create a `Sort Field` item.
-1. Input a field name to use for sorting in the `Field Name` field.
+1. Input a field name for sorting in the `Field Name`.
-1. Input a displayed label for the dropdown in the `Display Name` field.
+1. Input a displayed label for the dropdown in the `Display Name`.
-1. Set the item in the `Sort Fields` field of the data source.
+1. Set the item in the `Sort Fields` of the data source.

 - Path: /sitecore/templates/Feature/ESearch/Sort Indicator/Sort Field